wikimedia/restbase/doc/development/README.md

 # Test-driven development process

-*Note: this document is not a guideline; it is a collection of notes about a development process that works well for me (James) and might be handy for others too.*
+*Note: this document is in no way meant to be a mandate, or even a guideline; it is a collection of notes about a development process that works well for me (James) and might be handy for others too.*

-## Goals
+## Goal

-The primary motivation for TDD is to be intentional about development: to have a clear understanding of what has been built, and what is being built.
+The primary motivation for this process is to be intentional about development: to have a clear understanding of what has been built and what is being built.

+For our purposes, a test corresponds to some discrete value for an identifiable stakeholder.
+It can be a use case, user story, requirement, constraint, etc.

+In this context, TDD does not mean "ensure that `getFoo()` and `setFoo(foo)` are green"; it means "ensure that user story X is (1) clearly defined in a testable way and (2) satisfied by our code".

 ## Process overview